Chart Color Schemes

 Infrastructure

-The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified three projects that are expected to impact this area.
-Notable projects include Fraser Coast Sports and Recreation Precinct Basketball Stadium, Astro Aero Aircraft Manufacturing Centre, Hervey Bay Airport Redevelopment, and Wondunna Mixed-Use Development (MCU22/0103).
-The following list details those projects likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified three projects likely affecting this region: Fraser Coast Sports and Recreation Precinct Basketball Stadium, Astro Aero Aircraft Manufacturing Centre, Hervey Bay Airport Redevelopment, and Wondunna Mixed-Use Development (MCU22/0103).
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.